gamestrafe/thedivision2/source/_pages/missions.md

 ## Grand Washington Hotel

+Unlocks after going to the White House and then visiting the Theater settlement for the first time.

 Rendezvous with Agent Kelso and stage a daring assault to rescue Eleanor Sawyer from the Hyenas.

 Theater Settlement Mission

+Minimum Level: 2

+Rewards:
+- 1 Skill Unlock
+- Theater Settlement Upgrade
+- 1950 XP

+Boss: Saint

+After the mission, return to the Theater and talk to Odessa and Kelso.
+This will unlock the Jefferson Trade Center, ViewPoint Museum and American History Museum missions.

 ## Jefferson Trade Center

 Reactivate the ISAC node beneath the center and rescue the missing Division agent.

 SHD Mission

+Minimum Level: 4

+Rewards:
+- 10 SHD Tech
+- Base of Operations Upgrade
+- 4950 XP

+Boss: Coyote

 ## ViewPoint Museum